technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 06/Lab06.md

 document shared by Trey Research.

 ## Exercise #1: Create a Copilot Page
 The reference document shared by Trey Research contains key information about Trey Research's operations, existing IT infrastructure, and VPN needs.
 As a Infrastructure solution consultant, you will reference this document to draft the proposal.

-### Task 1: Access Copilot and Start a Conversation
+### Task 1: Get the reference document listed in the Most Recently Used (MRU) file list.
 1. If you have a Microsoft 365 tab open in your Microsoft Edge browser, then select it now; otherwise, open a new tab and enter the following URL: +++https://www.office.com+++ to go to the Microsoft 365 home page.